-Seattle Mayor Jenny Durkan to announce choice for new City Light boss
+Seattle Mayor Jenny Durkan names Oregon coast’s Debra Smith as choice for new City Light boss

 City Light has more than 1,800 employees, has been using hydroelectric power for more than 100 years and calls itself the nation’s greenest utility.

-But the organization has been dogged in recent years — under Weis and his predecessor, Jorge Carrasco — by issues ranging from leader missteps to discrimination claims by employees and billing problems for customers as it installs new “advanced meters,” which send automatic readings to a computer.
+But the organization has been dogged in recent years — under Weis and his predecessor, Jorge Carrasco — by issues ranging from leader missteps to sexual harassment and discrimination claims by employees and billing problems for customers as it installs new “advanced meters,” which send automatic readings to a computer.

 In 2016, City Light and Seattle Public Utilities launched a new customer-billing system 11 months late and about $43 million over budget.